syncfusion-content/asp.netwebforms-docs/aspnet/Slider/EnableDisable-the-Slider.md

 ---
 layout: post
 title: Enable or Disable in ASP.NET Slider | Syncfusion
-description: Learn here all about enable or disable slider support in Syncfusion ASP.NET Slider control, its element, and more
+description: Learn here all about enable or disable slider support in Syncfusion ASP.NET Slider control,its element, and more
 platform: aspnet
 control: Slider
 documentation: ug